agostini01/clang-mlton-IR-comparison/ffi/README.md

 ./import
 ```

-# Example on how to clal C functions from an external library
+# Example on how to call C functions from an external library

 In order to call a external C function, the following steps are required: